GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/solutions.md

 Remember that this hack includes a optional [lecture presentation](resources/lecture.pdf) that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.

-> **Note** If you are a gHacks participant, this is the answer guide.
+> **Note** If you are a gHacks student, this is the answer guide.
 Don't cheat yourself by looking at this guide during the hack!

 ## Coach's Guides